appu1232/Discord-Selfbot/README.md

 6. Go to ``Details`` section and click ``Search Engine ID`` to grab the ID.
 Copy this and add it for ``custom_search_engine`` in the config.json.

 **Note:** Google may take a little while to properly register your key so the search feature may not work right away.
 If it's still not working after a few hours, then you may have messed up somewhere.

+## Other Things to Note
+- Free custom search has a limit of 100 searches per day.
+The commands ``>g``, ``>g i``, and ``>mal`` use this search.
+Still, this should be more than enough but feel free to pay for more if you would like, although I don't think it's needed.
+- Try not to keep ``setafk`` on for too long or use it too frequently.
+Technically, responding to someone else's ping with an automated response is not something Discord likes selfbots doing.
+I highly suggest this be used as a fun gimmick rather than for actual use all the time.
+- Custom commands have a lot of other quirks and flexablility.
+Check the **Custom commands** section below to see how you can do stuff like add more than one response for a command, get a random response for a command, add commands that have multiple words, etc.